 When does the sacrifice happen?

-IDRF is committed to ensuring that the sacrifice and distribution of meat occurs in a time and manner that is appropriate for the people in that country to celebrate Eid Al-Adha, under the guidance of local religious leaders.
+IDRF is committed to ensuring that the sacrifice and distribution of meat occur in a time and manner that is appropriate for the people in that country to celebrate Eid Al-Adha, under the guidance of local religious leaders.

 Can I mark my funds for a particular geographic region within the country?

 In order to reach those who are most in need, we need to have the flexibility to allocate meat distribution throughout the country.
-Therefore donors can choose the country, but not a specific geographical location within that country.
+Therefore, donors can choose the country, but not a specific geographical location within that country.

 Can I choose whether to give a cow, sheep, or goat share?